Sugarite Canyon State Park

 Sugarite Canyon State Park is part of the Raton Basin, a structural basin that extends from Cimarron, New Mexico, northeastward to Huerfano Park, Colorado, about 100 mi long and as much as 60 mi wide (Woodward, 1987).
 The basin formed during Laramide deformation between about 70 and 50 million years ago as the San Luis Highland rose to the west.
 Erosion of the highlands during and after uplift provided sediment that filled the basin (Pillmore and Flores, 1987).

 The oldest rocks exposed in Sugarite Canyon formed from mud deposited in the Cretaceous sea and belong to the Late Cretaceous Pierre Shale.
-The Pierre Shale is overlain by the white sandstones of the Trinidad Sandstone that were deposited in deltafront and barrier environments along the coast of the Cretaceous sea (Fig.2, 3, 4; Pillmore and Flores, 1987).
+The Pierre Shale is overlain by the white sandstones of the Trinidad Sandstone that were deposited in deltafront and barrier environments along the coast of the Cretaceous sea (Figs. 3, 4, 5; Pillmore and Flores, 1987).

 The coal is bituminous and almost 6 ft thick at the Sugarite mines.
-It is noncoking but has a high heating value and burns freely without much clinker (Lee, 1924; Pillmore, 1976).
+It is noncoking (lower percentage of carbon content and higher percentage of ash) but has a high heating value and burns freely without much clinker (Lee, 1924; Pillmore, 1976).
 The Sugarite mines were adits, tunnels driven into the hillside along the coal seams.
 Mules were used in the mines to move coal cars to the surface where a tram was built to haul the coal down the steep slopes to the bottom of the canyon (Lee, 1924).
 Railway cars transported the coal to Raton where it was used as domestic fuel and as fuel to power the locomotives.
 Total coal production from Sugarite amounted to 562,497 tons or less than 1% of the total coal production from Colfax County (New Mexico State Mine Inspector's reports).

 Interpretations of the Cretaceous–Tertiary boundary are controversial.
 Many scientists believe the mass extinctions at that time were a result of a catastrophic event, such as the impact of a large meteor or asteroid that produced the shock-metamorphosed mineral grains (Pillmore and Flores, 1987; Alvarez et al., 1980; Orth et al., 1987).
 Other scientists believe the mass extinctions were a result of a series of intense volcanic eruptions (Officer and Drake, 1985).
 The impact theory and the volcanic-eruption theory further suggest that a large amount of dust was ejected into the atmosphere, blocking sunlight and resulting in the decline of plant life and subsequently animal life that depended on plants for food.
 This material settled and formed the boundary layer we now see in both marine and nonmarine sedimentary rocks throughout the world.
 Other scientists believe the mass-extinction event has been exaggerated; instead they suggest extinction occurred over a period of several million years.
 Sedimentary rocks deposited at this time may have been eroded, so the problem may be simply missing rocks, not mass extinctions (Archibald and Clemons, 1982; Rigby and Fassett, 1989).
 Dinosaur bones are found in rocks stratigraphically above the Cretaceous-Tertiary boundary; but these bones may have been eroded and actually may be late Cretaceous in age.
 However, dinosaur footprints are found only in the late Cretaceous rocks beneath the Tertiary-Cretaceous boundary, thereby providing evidence for the mass extinctions (Adrian Hunt, personal communication, August 2000).
 Additional work is needed to resolve this controversy.